hugo

 Too much on the ad.

 Phone number, tagline, address, price, and a paragraph of copy all competing for attention at once.
 The best ads pick one thing and let it breathe.
+If you can't read and absorb it in under two seconds, there's too much on it.

-One Property.
-One Story.
-One Click.
+One property.
+One story.
+One click.

-One hero image.
 Exterior, drone, or twilight.
 Not a collage, not an interior.
 One strong image controls exactly what the viewer sees.

-Name the place specifically.
 Neighborhood, landmark, geography.
 "Los Angeles Luxury Living" is not a location.
 "Kihei, Maui" is.

 Exterior Hero Shot

-Address + Price
+Geography + Price

-Top Performers
+Top performers